Lakshmikanth2001/Network/README.md

   3.integrating react and node is the main issue as it requires two seperate node servers can any one provide good solution for it

+  4.Please check my code sandboxlink to preview the UI